History of the Scythians: End

-The Scythian populations in both Little Scythias continued to exist after the end of Mithridates's empire, although they had become fully sedentary by then and were increasingly intermarrying with the native Tauri, hence why Roman sources often referred to them as "Tauro-Scythians" (Ταυροσκυθαι; Tauroscythae).
+The Scythian populations in both Little Scythias continued to exist after the end of Mithridates's empire, although they had become fully sedentary by then and were increasingly intermarrying with the native Tauri, hence why Roman sources often referred to them as "Tauro-Scythians" (Ταυροσκύθαι; Tauroscythae).

 These late Scythians were slowly assimilated by the Sarmatians over the course of c.
 50 to c.
 150 CE, although they continued to exist as an independent people throughout the 2nd century CE until around c.
 250 CE: in the settled regions of the lower Borysthenēs, lower Hypanis, and the Tauric Chersonese, an urbanised and Hellenised Scythian society continued to develop which also exhibited Thracian and Celtic influences.

 The Scytho-Sarmatian Iranic nomads' dominance of the Pontic Steppe finally ended with the invasion of the Goths and other Germanic tribes around c.
 200 CE, which was when the Scythian settlements in Crimea and the lower Borysthenēs were permanently destroyed.

-The Scythians nevertheless continued to exist until the invasion of the Huns in the 4th century BCE, and they finally ceased to exist as an independent group after being fully assimilated by the other populations who moved into the Pontic Steppe at the height of the Migration Period in the 5th century BCE.
+The Scythians nevertheless continued to exist until the invasion of the Huns in the 4th century CE, and they finally ceased to exist as an independent group after being fully assimilated by the other populations who moved into the Pontic Steppe at the height of the Migration Period in the 5th century CE.